apache/pulsar/site2/docs/administration-load-balance.md

 There are 11 brokers, of which 10 are loaded at 80% and 1 is loaded at 0%.
 The average load is 80% * 10 / 11 = 72.73%, and the threshold to unload is 72.73% + 10% = 82.73%.
-Since 80% < 82.73%, unload will not be trigger, and there is one idle Broker with load of 0%.
+Since 80% < 82.73%, unload will not be triggered, and there is one idle Broker with load of 0%.

 So, we add a new option `lowerBoundarySheddingEnabled`. if `lowerBoundarySheddingEnabled=true`, on the basis of `ThresholdShedder`, leader will make the lower boundary judgment of the load.